yevheniimoroziuk/openregistry.lots.loki/docs/source/standard/auction.rst

   * `cancelled` - the process has been cancelled;

   * `unsuccessful` - the process has been unsuccessful.

+:contracts:
+  Array of :ref:`contracts`, auto-generated, read-only

+  Information of the related contract.

+:relatedProcessID:
+  string, required

+  Internal id of the auction.

 .. _auctionParameters:

 Auction Parameters